3800 Shellfish Aquaculture

 21.1 Any subaqueous lands leased for shellfish aquaculture in Delaware’s Inland Bays and subsequently classified as prohibited, seasonally closed, or conditionally closed by the Department for the harvest of shellfish shall be governed by the following:

-21.1.1.1 It is unlawful to harvest shellfish from an area that Delaware Shellfish and Recreational Water Programs has declared closed.
+21.1.1.1 It is unlawful to harvest shellfish from an area that Delaware Shellfish and Recreational Water Program has declared closed.
 Leaseholders may tend their shellfish if their lease falls under episodic closure.
 (Penalty Section 7 Del.C. §2012)

 21.1.2.1 Prior to moving any shellfish, the leaseholder shall apply for and receive a no-cost permit for this purpose issued by the Department.